ChristopherA/BaseTheme/README.md

     Welcome to your new site!
     ```

-4. Create a sample post in `_posts/YYYY-MM-DD-title.md`:
+3. Create a sample post in `_posts/YYYY-MM-DD-title.md` (optional - only if you want blog features):
     ```yaml
     ---
     layout: post